 You could argue that the best part of The Maine Highlands food scene isn’t its food at all, but rather the amazing craft beer.
 In Maine, there are more than 100 craft breweries (with more popping up all the time), so it might be easiest to follow the Great Beer Trail (bonus: submit your trail map and get awesome Maine-inspired swag) or take one of Bangor’s Growler buses to hit the best spots.

 If you only have time for a few brews, don’t miss English-style Sea Dog Brewing Company in Bangor, or head to Brewer and visit the Irish-inspired Geaghan Brothers Brewing Company, which hosts live Celtic music.
+Also located in Brewer, Mason's Brewing Company offers IPA's, stouts and sours to accompany their full menu for dining inside or out, right on the Penobscot River.
 At the Orono Brewing Company, you can sample a variety of IPAs and barrel-aged beers as you relax in a rustic taproom with exposed brick walls and benches made of reclaimed wood.

 If you’re an adventurous beer connoisseur, try the ultra-hoppy and ultra-hazy IPAs at Three Rivers taproom in Milo.
 The taproom is operated by Bissell Brothers Brewing, a pioneer in the the movement toward “murky” craft beers.